Morning After Pill

 Can I take my usual contraceptive pill at the same time?

-You may have to wait to take your regular contraceptive pill after the morning after pill, and you may need to use additional contraception.
-It depends what type of morning after pill you’ve taken, and the contraceptive you’re on.
+You may have to wait to take your regular contraceptive pill after using the morning after pill, and you may need to use additional contraception.
+It depends what type of morning after pill you’ve taken, and the contraceptive pill you’re on.

 How can you tell if the morning after pill worked?